 – Outcome.
 The team synthesizes the results in a report.
 The participants decide what to do with the results.

 Politicians are on a short term leash.
 They face the next election.
-Yet inverting climate change is a long term gain with short term pains.
+Yet inverting climate change for example is a long term gain with short term pains.
 Leaders risk being thrown out if they choose the long term.
-Can democracy solve climate change?
+Is sustainability compatible with prosperity and democracy?

 Reimagining Global Leadership

-The outcome of this dialogue was a plan to bring leaders of civil society, government and business together to solve global problems.
+The outcome of our founding meeting in Tarragona, Spain was a plan to bring leaders of civil society, government and business together to solve global problems.